zconn08/Wandergram/README.md

 - [X] Tag locations of their pictures
 - [X] Have a map with all pictures with tagged locations
 - [X] Have profile pictures
-- [ ] Be introduced to features on site
+- [X] Be introduced to features on site

 ## Design Docs
-* [View Wireframes][views]
 * [DB schema][schema]

-[views]: ./docs/views.md
+* [Wireframes][views]

 [schema]: ./docs/schema.md
+[views]: ./docs/wireframes

 ## Implementation Timeline

 ### Phase 1: User Authentication, Feed Creation (~2 days)
 I will allow users to sign up and sign in.
 Additionally I will create the home page (feed) that has a nav bar, and posts.
-I'll start by adding a `feed` route that uses the `current_user`'s `followed_users` association to serve a list of posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
+I'll start by adding a `feed` route to serve a list of posts ordered chronologically.
+On the Backbone side, I'll make a `Post Index` view whose `posts` collection fetches from the new route.

 ### Phase 2: Viewing Profiles (~2 days)